 A notable feature of the rear is the lack of an exterior spare tire.
 The spare is mounted inside and the rear is accessed with a liftgate with a separate opening rear glass.

-Though not luxurious, the interior of the Jeep Liberty is functional.
+The interior of the Jeep Liberty is functional, not luxurious.
 Most drivers will like the high seating position.
 Head room in the front seat is plentiful, but the tallest drivers will want more available front leg room.
 The side mirrors are large and the cabin has a lot of glass, making for fine rear visibility.

 The dash is all plastic with no soft-touch surfaces.
 The same goes for the tops of the doors, where passengers might rest their arms.
 The only padded surfaces to be found here are the door armrests.
 The center console also has a little give to its surface, but it's not padded, either.